-Feds award WA companies $200 million for new EV battery facilities in Moses Lake
+Feds award WA companies $200M for EV battery facilities in Moses Lake

 Still, climate goals are hampered by cost and supply issues.

-Efforts to incentivize or subsidize EV purchases and build a network of publicly accessible charging stations have been met with mixed results in the state Legislature.
+Efforts to incentivize or subsidize EV purchases and build a network of publicly accessible charging stations have met with mixed results in the state Legislature.

 In July, almost a fifth of new vehicle registrations in Washington were for electric or hybrid cars, according to the Department of Licensing.
 Of the 4.7 million passenger vehicles registered in the state in July, about 104,000 are fully electric, which is 2.5 times more than two years ago.